mohanmca/MohanLearningGround/src/main/md/Tools/cpp/cpp_sample_codes.md

 1. inline is a hint to the compiler
 1. [Manipulate function definition with inline](https://godbolt.org/z/EGd6aG)

-## Namespace
-1. Avoid using namespace <name>, local definition might shadow other namespace declaration
-1. namespace splits the project into logical unit
-1. Never use using namespace name in *.hpp files
-1. Prefer using explicit using even in *.cpp files
-1. Use using correctly,... "using my_namepspace::myFunc"

 ## Namless namespace [Stroustrup chapter-014]
 1. If you find yourself relying on some constants in a file and these constants should not be see in any other fiile